Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Stable numerical approximation

-Proposition~\ref{prop:approx-error-estimate} shows that having stable approximation sets in the sense of Definition~\ref{def:stability} is a sufficient condition for the accurate reconstruction of a Helmholtz solution from its samples on the boundary of the disk, provided one uses enough sampling points \(S\) and a sufficiently small regularization parameter \(\epsilon\).
-More precisely, we have the following corollary.
+Proposition~\ref{prop:approx-error-estimate} shows that having stable approximation sets in the sense of Definition~\ref{def:stability} is a sufficient condition for the accurate reconstruction of a Helmholtz solution from its samples on the boundary of the disk, provided enough sampling points \(S\) and a sufficiently small regularization parameter \(\epsilon\) are used.
+This is summed up in the following result, see Appendix~\ref{app:sec3-proofs} for its proof.

 \begin{corollary} Let \(\delta>0\).
 We assume to have a sequence of approximation sets \(\{\boldsymbol{\Phi}_{k}\}_{k \in \mathbb{N}}\) that is stable in the sense of Definition~\ref{def:stability}.
 Assume also that $\kappa^2$ is not a Dirichlet eigenvalue in $B_1$.
 Then,